 CU Boulder is growing the social, cultural, professional, academic networking and supports for people who are underrepresented on campus.
 This is page is a work-in-progress as the student, staff, faculty, educator and researcher community on campus begin to crowdsource supports that exist on campus, but are not easily found.

-Here is a short list of places to reach out to when looking for networking and community opportunities.
+Here is a short list of places to get you started, when looking for networking and community opportunities.

 - Pride Office creates programming and space where LGBTQ+ students, staff and faculty can come together and create a community where they feel safe, supported, and able to find connections with others who identify in similar ways.